 Step 2, Switch to Measured Meal Feeding

 Free-feeding, leaving food out all day, is the single most common cause of gradual weight gain in Goldens.
 When food is always available, neither you nor your dog tracks total intake.
-The fix is straightforward.
+The fix is straightforward.- Switch to two meals per day, morning and evening, same times each day.
+Consistent timing also reduces begging behavior, because your dog learns when food is coming.

 - Measure every portion using a kitchen measuring cup or, better yet, a food scale.
 Never eyeball it, a heaping cup versus a level cup can mean 20% more calories per meal.